Insomniac1985/gamelist/README.md

 New physical games can sync into the Gamelist as setup-needed backlog/new-addition entries when Shelf Sync is enabled.

-### Import And Export your data as CSV

-Both pages have **Your data** controls at the bottom of Settings, after Store selection.

-- **Gamelist games** exports/imports the digital backlog and finished game list.
-- **Shelf physical games** exports/imports the physical collection.
-- **GOTY** exports/imports saved Games of the year picks by year and category.
-- **Finished games** exports/imports the completed-game fields that power the yearly stats views.
-- Arrays and objects, such as owners, tags, store links, prices, and metadata, are preserved as JSON text inside CSV cells.

-This can allow you to safely create a backup of your collection and data.

 ### Create your end of year GOTY image

 During December and January, Gamelist let's you pickyour yearly **Games of the year** and besides checking your statistics, it will let you turn it into a shareable image using your current theme and logo.